logo

 In general, you will learn faster and better if flight instruction can be concentrated in time - that is, try to fly as much as possible each day you are on the field, and try to schedule flying days as closely together as possible.
 This is particularly important to the beginning student, although "currency" is important to all pilots all the time.
 (A general rule is to "fly until you are tired, but don't fly when you are tired.")
 Scheduling flight time may be harder that it appears at first!
 But be patient and work with one or more Club instructors to schedule your flying.

 An early big milestone is the first solo flight, earning the SSA "A" Badge.
-As a very crude rule of thumb, the ab initio student pilot can expect to reach this stage after about as many dual instructional flights as his/her age.
+As a very crude rule of thumb, we think the ab initio student pilot can expect to reach this stage after about as many dual instructional flights as his/her age plus 20.
 Transition pilots' requirements are generally much less, but vary considerably based on their currency and experience.

 How Much Will it Cost?